top of page

 Foggy days

 What to do with such a philanthropic oddity.
 Re-sell it?
-Or -- as he did after briefly putting it on market and intuiting from ready responses that the place was undervalued and so maybe worthy of building up as a long-term investment.
+Or -- as he did after briefly putting it on market and intuiting from ready responses that the place was undervalued and maybe worthy of building up as a long-term investment.

 Side Story